 Standard interior installation includes the connection from the Network Interface Device on the outside of the home to the Optical Network Terminal located inside (typically in the basement near the utility panel) plus an Ethernet connection up to 50 ft to the Wi-Fi router, located on the first floor in a central location.
 The equipment and router are included.

 Let your customer service representative or installer know if you want to discuss other options.
 Alternate arrangements or additional home wiring can be arranged, but may incur additional costs, which will be the responsibility of the customer.
 If you want a specialized connection, you will need to absorb any additional costs incurred.

-Beyond the cost for your drop (if over the $1,600 subsidy), Wendell NET charges a one-time $99 activation fee to start a new account.
+Beyond the cost for your drop, Wendell NET charges a one-time $99 activation fee to start a new account.